-Video: The One Type Of Content That Marketers Need To Produce More Of In 2016
+Video: The One Type Of Content That Marketers Need To Produce More Of

 Spending more time with your audience creates better customer conversions and building customer loyalty.
 I call this Trust Content.

 The single biggest tactic that can help your business spend more time with your audience is video.